Quantization for decentralized learning under subspace constraints: Introduction

-where $\mu>0$ is a small step-size parameter, $\cN_k$ is the neighborhood set of agent $k$ (i.e., the set of nodes connected to agent $k$ by a communication link or edge, including node $k$ itself), $A_{k\ell}$ is an $M_k\times M_\ell$ matrix associated with link $(k,\ell)$, $w_k\in\mathbb{R}^{M_k}$ is the parameter vector at agent~$k$, and $J_k(w_k):\mathbb{R}^{M_k}\rightarrow\mathbb{R}$ is a differentiable convex cost associated with agent~$k$. \cblue{This cost is usually} expressed as the expectation of some loss function $L_k(\cdot)$ and written as $J_k(w_k)=\expec\,L_k(w_k;\by_k)$, where $\by_k$ denotes the random \cblue{data at agent $k$} (throughout the paper, random quantities are denoted in boldface).
-The expectation is computed \cblue{relative to the distribution of the local data}.
-In the stochastic-optimization framework, \cblue{the statistical} distribution of the data $\by_k$ is usually unknown and, hence, the risks $J_k(\cdot)$ and their gradients $\nabla_{w_k}J_k(\cdot)$ are unknown.
-In this case, and instead of using the true gradient, it is common to use approximate gradient vectors \cblue{such as} $\widehat{\nabla_{w_k}J_k}(w_k)=\nabla_{w_k}L_k(w_k;\by_{k,i})$\cblue{,} where $\by_{k,i}$ represents the data \cblue{realization observed} at iteration $i$~\cite{sayed2014adaptation}.
+where $\mu>0$ is a small step-size parameter, $\cN_k$ is the neighborhood set of agent $k$ (i.e., the set of nodes connected to agent $k$ by a communication link or edge, including node $k$ itself), $A_{k\ell}$ is an $M_k\times M_\ell$ matrix associated with link $(k,\ell)$, $w_k\in\mathbb{R}^{M_k}$ is the parameter vector at agent~$k$, and $J_k(w_k):\mathbb{R}^{M_k}\rightarrow\mathbb{R}$ is a differentiable convex cost associated with agent~$k$. {This cost is usually} expressed as the expectation of some loss function $L_k(\cdot)$ and written as $J_k(w_k)=\expec\,L_k(w_k;\by_k)$, where $\by_k$ denotes the random {data at agent $k$} (throughout the paper, random quantities are denoted in boldface).
+The expectation is computed {relative to the distribution of the local data}.
+In the stochastic-optimization framework, {the statistical} distribution of the data $\by_k$ is usually unknown and, hence, the risks $J_k(\cdot)$ and their gradients $\nabla_{w_k}J_k(\cdot)$ are unknown.
+In this case, and instead of using the true gradient, it is common to use approximate gradient vectors {such as} $\widehat{\nabla_{w_k}J_k}(w_k)=\nabla_{w_k}L_k(w_k;\by_{k,i})${,} where $\by_{k,i}$ represents the data {realization observed} at iteration~$i$~\cite{sayed2014adaptation}.
 We note that a unique feature of algorithm~\eqref{eq: decentralized learning approach} is the utilization of \emph{matrix} valued combination weights, as opposed to scalar weighting as is commonly employed in {conventional consensus and diffusion} optimization~\cite{nedic2009distributed,sayed2014adaptation}.
-As explained in the following, this generalization allows the network to solve a broader class of multitask optimization problems beyond classical consensus.
+As explained in \cblue{the next paragraph}, this generalization allows the network to solve a broader class of multitask optimization problems beyond classical consensus. \cblue{Multitask learning is suitable for network applications where regional differences in the data require more complex models and more flexible algorithms than single-task or consensus implementations.
+In multitask networks, agents generally need to estimate and track multiple distinct, though related, objectives.
+For instance, in distributed power state estimation problems, the local state vectors at neighboring control centers may overlap partially since the areas in a power system are interconnected~\cite{kekatos2013distributed}.
+Likewise, in weather forecasting applications, regional differences in the collected data distributions require agents to exploit the correlation profile in the data for enhanced decision rules~\cite{nassif2020learning}.
+Other multitask network applications include distributed minimum-cost flow~\cite{mota2015distributed,nassif2017diffusion}, distributed active noise control~\cite{plata2017heterogeneous}, and distributed sub-optimal beamforming~\cite{nassif2020adaptation}.}